Buying Your Leased Car Could Be a Smart Move (Right Now)

 CR’s advice: “Over the long run, the cheapest way to drive is to buy a car and keep it until it’s uneconomical to repair.”

-If you're in the market for a new car, but don’t need one right away, you might get a better price if you can wait until next spring.
+If you're in the market for a new car, but don’t need one right away, you might get a better price if you can wait until next year.
 It may take that long for manufacturers to deal with the current production problems.

 - The Pitfalls of Taking Out a Really Long Car Loan